CharmanderTheDev/QRTsReallyTiny/README.txt

 }
 a; \returns a, or 10\

-!PLEASE NOTE that by necessity, loop bodies can return NOTHING.
-If a tailing expression exists in a loop body that returns a value, the loop will not function correctly!
+!PLEASE NOTE! that by necessity, loop bodies can return NOTHING.
+If a tailing expression exists in a loop body that returns a value, the loop will not function correctly.

 File Access:
 using the at symbol (@) as its operator, takes in a Gestalt as its primary argument, and either a Gestalt